atomscale/fjule-roadmap/README.md

 **Status:** Private alpha\
 **Release Date:** Pending, before 31/12/22

-* Calcutlate the cost journeys (aka 'trijps') taken in a vehicle
+* Calculate the cost of journeys (aka 'trijps') taken in a vehicle
 * Save trijps for later reference

 ___